Mason Erla recorded a career-high nine strikeouts.

 Jake Boss Jr. was appointed the 16th head coach in Michigan State baseball history on July 1, 2008, and has quickly become one of the most successful coaches in the program’s 130-year history.

-In just seven seasons, Boss has compiled a 228-161 (.586) record.
-His 228 wins are the most over a seven-year span in program history.
-Five of the 11 winningest seasons in MSU history have come under Boss' direction.
-He has guided the Spartans to six consecutive 30-win seasons, the Big Ten regular-season championship in 2011, and the NCAA Tournament in 2012.
+In nine seasons at MSU, Boss has compiled a 293-203 (.591) record.
+His 293 wins are the most over a nine-year span in program history.
+Five of the 10 winningest seasons in MSU history have come under Boss’ direction.
+He has guided the Spartans to 30-win seasons in seven of the last eight years, as well as the Big Ten regular-season championship in 2011 and the NCAA Tournament in 2012.

-Under Boss' watch at MSU, players have earned All-Big Ten honors 29 times, including eight selections in 2011, which tied a school record.
+Under Boss’ watch at MSU, players have earned All-Big Ten honors 39 times.
+Most recently, the Spartans had five all-league selections for the second-straight season.
+The 2017 season saw second baseman Dan Durkin, center fielder Brandon Hughes, designated hitter Chad Roskelly and pitcher Alex Troop all tabbed to the All-Big Ten second team list, while outfielder Bryce Kelley was named to the all-freshman team.
+In 2011, a school-record eight Spartans earned All-Big Ten honors.
 The six first-team All-Big Ten selections in 2011 were the most in program history and featured Player of the Year Jeff Holm, Pitcher of the Year Kurt Wunderlich and Big Ten batting champion Brandon Eckerle.